scottrych/zmk-config-totem/README.md

 ### Flash the USB Dongle

-For **MDBT50Q-CX** dongle:
+For **Nordic nRF52840 USB Dongle**:

 1. **Enter Bootloader Mode**:
    - Plug the dongle into a USB port
+   - Press the RESET button on the dongle (small button on the side)
-   - If it doesn't appear as a USB storage device, try double-tapping any button on the dongle
+   - The dongle should appear as "NRF52BOOT" USB storage device

 2. **Flash Dongle**:
-   - Drag `totem_dongle-mdbt50q_cx.uf2` to the USB storage device
+   - Drag `totem_dongle-nrf52840dongle_nrf52840.uf2` to the "NRF52BOOT" device
    - The dongle will reboot and appear as "TOTEM" keyboard

 ## Pairing Process